Reloaded-Project/Reloaded-II/docs/NativeMods.md

 If none of these entry points is found, the mod will not be loaded.

-`ReloadedStartInfo` is an append only struct: `api_version` tells which fields are filled in, and the mod's folders arrive as UTF-16 strings valid only during the call.
-Use the helper header below if your mod reads its configuration; the other entry points have no parameters and return `void`.
+`ReloadedStartInfo` is a struct which contains: api_version, the mod's folders, the mod's id and `ReloadedLoaderApi`, a wrapper around `IModLoader` usable to load, unload and query other mods.

+The folders and the id are only valid during the call, so copy them if you need them later.
+Strings returned by `ReloadedLoaderApi` stay valid past the call, but the loader allocated them, so give them back to `free_string`.

 **Suspend, Resume, Unload:**